apache/camel/examples/camel-example-etl/README.md

 	features:addUrl mvn:org.apache.camel/camel-example-etl/${version}/xml/features
 	features:install camel-example-etl

 The example outputs logs into the console.
-When you're done just hit `ctrl + d` to exit the container.
+When you're done just hit <kbd>ctrl</kbd>+<kbd>d</kbd>
+to exit the container.
 Next time you start the container again use the 'clean' option so that this example's bundle gets removed and you don't see the logs anymore written into the console, e.g. in case of Karaf start it again using:

 	karaf clean